EncodePanda/bp-getting-acquainted-with-lens/chapters/6_Setting.md

 It seems pretty reasonable - it reuses syntax for the creation of a value.
 Small, nice, compact.
 However, the moment you try to do something a bit more complicated, things get really messy really quickly.

-For example something as simple as making all speakers for a given conference marked as not ready
+For example, something as simple as making all speakers for a given conference marked as not ready:

 ```haskell
 {{ fileSection src/EncodePanda/Lens3.hs allSpeakersNotReady }}
 ```

-Or modifing organizator's email address using a function
+Or modifing an organizer's email address using a function:

 ```haskell
 {{ fileSection src/EncodePanda/Lens3.hs changeOrganizerEmail }}